Yaffle/BigInteger/README.md

 Yet another BigInteger class in JavaScript
 This library performs arithmetic operations on integers of arbitrary size.

-To use it from browser:t
+To use it from browser:
 ```
 <script src="BigInteger.js"></script>
 ```